Revisiting Black-Box Model Ownership Verification through Information Theory: An Information-theoretic Analysis on Model Watermark Embedding

-\textbf{Watermark removal as information-theoretic game}.
-Therefore to erase the watermark embedded in a model, an adversary needs to reduce $I(s(X_W); Y_W)$ as much as possible while maintaining a reasonably high $I(s(X); Y)$.
+Therefore, to erase the watermark embedded in a model, an adversary needs to reduce $I(S(X_w); Y_w)$ as much as possible while maintaining a reasonably high $I(S(X); Y)$.
 This can be mathematically formulated by the following objective:

-where $\epsilon \approx 0$ is a small positive value.
-A strong attack will find a good function $s(\cdot)$ whose corresponding $\epsilon$ is small.
-Below, we show that an adversary can easily find such $s$ if there is little overlap between $p(X)$ and $p(X_W)$, where $p(X)$ denotes the distribution of $X$.